emuraton/react-patterns/README.md

 export default ThemedButton;
 ```

 Now, we can use our `Context` and `ThemedButton`.
-The react provider uses a `value` prop, which is the data that we want to pass down.
+The react provider uses a `value` prop, which is the data we want to pass down.

 ```jsx
 import ThemedButton from './ThemedButton';